Grover Theatre Company | Romeo and Juliet

 Grover Theatre Company’s Berlin War era take on Romeo and Juliet offers a powerful and rich take on the play, both with making the most of old inspiration and setting the stage for new innovations among the characters.

 Hannah Bird transposes the play into the years of conflict surrounding the divisions on opposites sides of the Berlin Wall.
 A row of blocks representing the wall itself run along the back of the set, posters from the opposing sides adorn the walls, and character’s prowl the stage in army jackets.
-Along with these visuals, it would have been interesting to see the setting have more impact both on the overall characters and their dynamics to each other, with little distinction between the two sides currently; however, given my lack of familiarity to the era, perhaps that was part of the intention.
+Along with these visuals, it would have been interesting to see the setting have more impact both on the overall characters and their dynamics to each other, with little current distinction between the two sides; however, given my lack of familiarity to the era, perhaps that was part of the intention.

 It’s the relationships among the entirety of the cast of characters that really adds to the sense of tragedy among the opposing sides….